anawas/vagrant-demo-project/README.md

 # vagrant-demo-project
 A demo project that uses Vagrant to bring up a webserver on Ubuntu.
+It can only serve static webpages, because there is no php installed.
+Tweak the file `scripts/install.sh` accordingly if you need this feature.

 ## Requirements
 You need to install the following tools: